Last Updated on January 7, 2022 by Teresa Williams

-I would recommend you to choose the uncooked and soft bones that can easily be broken down.
+I would recommend you to choose the uncooked and soft bones that can easily be broken.

 Yes, you have guessed it right – rib cages, wing tips and neck bones of chickens are the most suitable bones you should choose for this particular case.

 While choosing the bones, make sure to pick the pieces that are soft in nature.
-Soft bones are easy to break down.
+Soft bones are easy to break.
 That’s why I recommend everyone to choose those in the first place.

 Step 2 – Cutting The Bones Into Smaller Pieces

 Before you put the chicken bones into the food processor, you have to cut those bones into smaller pieces so that these can adequately fit inside the machine.